Sprite-MD/chana-thai/README.md

 # chana-thai

 Freelance web developing for a thai restaurant.
 Programmed with HTML, CSS, and JavaScript to build experience.
 Implemented a single-page application as a design choice.
+No frameworks were used to build a better understanding of web development.

 Features:
 A fixed navbar at the top of the page that follows the user when they scroll down the page.